ABCs of Documentation: Make an Airtight Case for Termination

 Documentation is the written record of how a company came to the termination decision.
 It offers a chronology of what the employee did, how the manager responded, and when.

-Oftentimes, a good documentary record can short-stop a lawsuit on its own.
-An employee’s attorney, presented with a thorough and thoughtful written record, may well decide that filing suit just isn’t worth it.
+Oftentimes, good documentation can stop a lawsuit on its own, well before it hits the judicial system.
+An employee’s attorney, presented with a thorough and thoughtful written record, may decide that filing suit just isn’t worth it.

-And if a case does make it to court, an employer is better positioned to obtain a favorable outcome if the jury’s presented with written proof that the employer engaged in ongoing communications about performance problems and set clear expectations for the employee.
+And if a case does make it to court, an employer is better positioned to obtain a favorable outcome if a jury sees written proof that the employer engaged in ongoing communication about performance problems and set clear expectations for the employee.

 Managers are often confused about how they handle informal verbal warnings to employees.

-After that encounter, it makes sense for the manager to write down — as precisely as possible — exactly what he or she told the employee, date it and put it in the worker’s file.
-At this point, it’s probably not necessary to get the employee to sign off on the document.
+After an encounter like the one with Bob, managers want to write down — as precisely as possible — exactly what they told the employee.
+They’ll want to let the employee know it was documented, but they probably don’t need to get the employee to sign off on the document.

-If the employee then fails to rise to improve, the manager then begins the formal progressive discipline process.
+If the employee then fails to improve, the manager will want to begin your formal progressive discipline process.

-And in the first writeup, the manager should refer to earlier verbal coaching: “As we’ve discussed on several occasions, your attention to detail … ”
+And in the first formal writeup, the manager will need to refer to earlier verbal coaching: “As we’ve discussed on several occasions, including Tuesday, November 21, at the end of your shift, your attention to detail … ”

 If the employee claims he wasn’t given prior notice that his performance or behavior was unacceptable, the manager has the earlier notes to fall back on.

-Managers may well think an employee’s performance is irresponsible, dishonest, selfish, boorish and all sorts of other unpleasant things.
+One thing to watch out for: Managers may think an employee’s performance is irresponsible, dishonest, selfish, boorish and all sorts of other unpleasant things.
 But saying so in disciplinary documentation serves no purpose.

 If the narrative is long on emotion and personality judgments and short on facts, it’s probably not going to stand up legally.